Ready-to-use analytic model for gravitational waves from a hierarchical triple with Kozai-Lidov oscillations: Validation of analytical results using numerical solutions

 \section{Validation of analytical results using numerical solutions}

 In this section, we present the numerical validation of our analytic results by using a candidate system as a case-study.
 Identifying a potential candidate system requires determining the region of the parameter space in which the KL effect can be probed by LISA.
-Since we focus on systems with an IMBH inner binary and a SMBH third body, we will pick masses $m_1=m_2=10^4 M_{\odot}, m_3=4\times 10^6 M_{\odot}$ as a representative case.
-In~\cref{subsec:constraint_params}, we discuss the constraints that play a role in determining the feasible region of the parameter space, and present the region of parameter space inside which these constraints are satisfied.
-The details of the numerical implementation are presented in~\cref{subsec:IC}, which also describes the initial conditions we use.
-In~\cref{subsec:validation_MSA} we validate the solution found using MSA, given by~\cref{eqn:e2_F_final}, with our numerical solution.
-We then validate our expressions for the GW phase in~\cref{eqn:PCKL_phase} and amplitude in~\cref{eqn:PCKL_hpluscross_amplitude} in~\cref{subsec:validation_waveform}.
+Since we focus on systems with an IMBH inner binary and a SMBH third body, we will pick masses $m_1=m_2= \{ 10^4 M_{\odot} , 10^5 M_{\odot} \}, m_3= \{ 10^6 M_{\odot}, 4\times 10^6 M_{\odot}, 10^7 M_{\odot} \}$ and we will eventually focus on $m_1 = m_2 = 10^4 M_{\odot}, m_3 = 10^6 M_{\odot}$ as a representative case.
+In Sec.~\ref{subsec:constraint_params}, we discuss the constraints that play a role in determining the feasible region of the parameter space, and present the region of parameter space inside which these constraints are satisfied.
+The details of the numerical implementation are presented in Sec.~\ref{subsec:IC}, which also describes the initial conditions we use.
+In Sec.~\ref{subsec:validation_MSA} we validate the solution found using MSA, given by~\cref{eqn:e2_F_final}, with our numerical solution.
+We then validate our expressions for the GW phase in~\cref{eqn:PCKL_phase} and amplitude in~\cref{eqn:PCKL_hpluscross_amplitude} in Sec.~\ref{subsec:validation_waveform}.